MunaZekia/PWA-Text-Editor/01-Class-Content/19-PWA/01-Activities/26-Stu_Manifest/README.md

 ## Acceptance Criteria

 * It is done when I can install my application as a Progressive Web App.
+// we can first check if the manifest.json file is generated in the dist folder by running npm run build
+//

 * It is done when I can see my `manifest.json` file generated inside Chrome DevTools.
+// we can check this by going to the application tab in chrome devtools and then clicking on the manifest tab

 ## 📝 Notes